Blog Hero

 Can You Use Your Glasses Prescription for Contact Lenses?

 Unfortunately, you can’t use your current glasses prescription for contact lenses.
 While both can correct your vision, your prescription for glasses differs from a contact lens prescription in many ways.
+Contact lens prescriptions require extra measurements such as lens diameter and base curve, as the lens sits directly on the eye and needs to conform properly to the shape of the eye.

 How Do Glasses & Contact Lens Prescriptions Differ?